redis/docs/content/operate/rs/installing-upgrading/upgrading/upgrade-database.md

 - Verify the cluster is fully upgraded and operational.

-    Use the admin console to display the **Configuration** tab for the cluster.
+    Use the Cluster Manager UI to display the **Configuration** tab for the cluster.
 The tab displays the cluster version information and the Redis database compatibility version.

 - Check client compatibility with the database version.